Why It Works

 Oi-sobagi is the answer to satisfying a need to eat kimchi immediately.
 Unlike baechu kimchi, this stuffed cucumber kimchi isn’t fermented; it's meant to be enjoyed fresh, the same day it’s made.
 Without the pucker of lactic acid fermentation, and the waiting time required to achieve it, oi-sobagi eats more like a refreshing cucumber salad than a sour pickle.
 The cukes, and the vegetables they're stuffed with, retain their crisp bite, while also picking up fruity spiciness from gochugaru and savory funk from salted shrimp and fish sauce.

-The Best Cucumbers
+The Right Cucumbers

 Other than requiring a little patience and precision with vegetable knife cuts, making oi-sobagi is a breeze.
 It’s important to start with the right cucumbers for stuffing: they need to be unwaxed and sturdy enough to hold up to being filled.
 I’ve found that kirby cucumbers, which are often grouped in the “pickling cucumber” category, are ideal for this recipe.
 Their thick skins and dense flesh make sturdier oi-sobagi that won’t fall apart after being salted and stuffed, which can be more of an issue with longer English or Persian cucumbers.